 Activities of Committee

-- Reviews and makes recommendations to the CGPA concerning federal and state regulatory issues that impact pathology.
+- Reviews and makes recommendations to the CGPA concerning federal legislative and state legislative and regulatory issues that impact pathology.

 - Develops advocacy strategies to promote grassroots influence through PATHNET and other political programs.

 - Manages relationships with State Pathology Societies to bolster advocacy efforts at the federal and state levels.

 - Makes public policy recommendations to the CGPA